Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 An important result in distributed systems (the so-called "CAP theorem" [@brewer2012cap]) observes that it is not possible to create a distributed system with all three properties.
 This situation creates a challenge with large transactional data sets.
-Partitioning is needed in order to achieve high performance, but as the number of computers grows, so too does the likelihood of network disruption among pair(s) of computers.
+Partitioning and replication needed in order to achieve high performance, but as the number of computers grows, so too does the likelihood of network disruption among pair(s) of computers.
+A network disruption can prevent some replicas of a data item from being updated, compromising consistency.
 As strict consistency cannot be achieved at the same time as availability and partition tolerance, the DBMS designer must choose between high consistency and high availability for a particular system.